Cast Iron 101

 “Any time I’ve created a burnt sticky mess in my seasoned or enameled cast iron cookware, I reach for a scraper.
 The curved edges are designed to get in every crevice, and the grill pan scraper makes cleaning the spaces in between ridges so much easier—a task that can be frustrating.
 I always have a couple on hand in a container right next to my sink.
 I reach for the Deluxe Pan Scraper the most.
 It makes it easy and seamless to clean several different pieces of cookware at once.”

-— Jodi, Associate Digital and Social Media Manager
+— Jodi, Social Media Manager

 The perfect oil for everything — not just seasoning.